-Helio Moreira, commonly known as Helio Soneca, is considered by many as a Brazilian Jiu Jitsu legend.
-A black belt under Carlos Gracie Junior, Helio “Soneca” is an accomplished grappling competitor having also dabbled with Mixed Martial Arts (MMA).
-Moreira was one of the first black belts of the pioneering students of the Gracie Barra academy, he is also a very sought out BJJ coach by MMA and grapplers alike.
+Helio Moreira, commonly known as “Soneca”, is regarded by many as a Brazilian Jiu Jitsu legend.
+A black belt under Carlos Gracie Junior, Helio “Soneca” became one of BJJ’s top competitors in the late 1990’s decade, having also followed a short term career in mixed martial arts (MMA).
+Moreira was one of the first black belts produced by the Gracie Barra academy, having later become a well respected instructor in jiu jitsu and MMA.

 Helio Soneca Jiu Jitsu